DataPharm007/DataPharm007.GitHub.io/healthcare.md

 1. Cleaning and Transforming the Data: We standardized the entries, and converted categorical values such as number of procedures and lab procedures, and number of medications into numeric formats for better aggregation.
 Using the `Alter Table and Modify columns’ query.
 2. A general overview of the time spent in the hospital when admitted.

-   --Used RPAD function to generate an Histogram.
+   '--Used RPAD function to generate an Histogram.
    USE patient;
    SELECT ROUND(time_in_hospital, 1) AS bucket,
    COUNT(*) AS count,
    RPAD('', COUNT(*)/100, '!')
 AS bar
    FROM health
    GROUP BY bucket
-   ORDER BY bucket;
+   ORDER BY bucket;'

 The analysis shows that most patients spends between 1 to 4 days in the hospital.
 Overall the majority of the patients spends between 1 to 7 days in the hospital.